Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Preliminaries and Problem Statement

 $\mathcal{C}_{\mathrm{free}}^v$ is usually partitioned by $\mathcal{C}_{\mathrm{obs}}^v$ into multiple enclosed subspaces, and it is impossible to move $v$ from one enclosed subspace to another one without topology reconfiguration.
-The physical system constraints \citep{Spinos-vtt-iros-2017} allow two atomic actions on nodes that enable topology reconfiguration: \texttt{Split} and \texttt{Merge}.
+The physical system constraints shown in~\cite{Spinos-vtt-iros-2017} allow two atomic actions on nodes that enable topology reconfiguration: \texttt{Split} and \texttt{Merge}.
 Since the physical system must be statically determinate with all nodes of degree three, a node $v$ must be composed of six or more edge modules to undock and split into two new nodes $v^\prime$ and $v''$, and both nodes should still have three or more members.
 This process is called \texttt{Split}.
 Two separate nodes are able to merge into an individual one in a \texttt{Merge} action.
-The simulation of these two actions is shown in Figure~\ref{fig:merge-split}.
-Hence, in a topology reconfiguration process, the number of nodes can change, but the number of members that are physical elements remains constant.
+The simulation of these two actions is shown in Fig.~\ref{fig:merge-split}.
+We are not considering splitting a node recursively, namely after splitting a node $v$ into $v^{\prime}$ and $v''$, further splitting $v^{\prime}$ or $v''$, because it is difficult to attach more than nine members to a single node due to physical hardware constraints.
+In a topology reconfiguration process, the number of nodes can change, but the number of members that are physical elements remains constant.